 In a pinch: Dehydrated onion flakes and salt

 Onion powder and onion flakes are both made from dehydrated onion.
 The difference between the two spices has to do with their textures.

 When using onion flakes to replace onion salt, you have two options: use them in your recipe as-is and combined with salt, or grind them to make onion powder that you can use to make onion salt.
-Grinding is preferable if you are making a dry rub for meat or a thin soup.
-When using whole flakes use 1/2 teaspoon of whole onion flakes and a 1/2 teaspoon of salt for every teaspoon of onion salt that your recipe requires.
+Grinding is preferable for making a dry rub for meat or a thin soup.
+When using whole flakes, use 1/2 teaspoon of whole onion flakes and 1/2 teaspoon of salt for every teaspoon of onion salt that your recipe requires.

 Combine onion juice and salt to get the flavor of onion salt without the bulk that comes with fresh onion or onion flakes.
 Since onion juice is a liquid, you may need to adjust other liquids in the dish to compensate.

 Celery salt offers some of the savory notes that you want from onion along with salt.
 You can use it exactly as you would onion salt.